stoermelder/vcvrack-packone/docs/midikit/MidiKit.md

 The header is parsed line-by-line and may also be used to set `@author` and `@description` metadata, which is shown in the module's log on load.

-MIDI-KIT is event-driven: it runs only when a MIDI message arrives on the selected MIDI input.
-The scripting API lets you create new MIDI messages; a single incoming message may result in up to 32 outgoing messages.
+MIDI-KIT is event-driven: it runs only when a MIDI message arrives on the selected MIDI input, or a trigger arrives on the CV trigger input (`onTrigger`).
+The scripting API lets you create new MIDI messages; a single incoming event may result in up to 32 outgoing messages.
 Incoming MIDI messages are not passed through automatically — scripts must explicitly call `midiOut.send()` to forward messages.

 The module also exposes four CV inputs and four panel parameters that can be read from scripts to add modulation or dynamic configuration.